-Students with LD express goals for post-high school life that are very similar to students without LD.
+Students with LD express goals for post high school life that are very similar to students without LD.
 A majority (54%) have the goal to attend a two- or four-year college, 43% would like to attend a vocational training program.
 More than half (57%) want to obtain competitive employment while half (50%) want to live independently.

-Parents of students with LD express expectations different from those of students.
+Parents of students with LD express expectations different from those expressed by students.
 Among parents of students with LD, few expressed confidence that their child would graduate from either a two- or four-year college (14% and 10% respectively).
-This is in sharp contrast to the 54% of students w/ LD who had a stated goal of attending
+This is in sharp contrast to the 54% of students with LD who had a stated goal of attending either a two- or four-year college.